-We are a great place to begin at Purdue.
-However, if you are very interested in a certain major, especially when it is part of a more selective school or college, we recommend that you apply to that school/college directly.
+However, if you are very interested in a specific major, especially when it is part of a more selective school or college, we recommend that you apply to that school/college directly.
 Then, if you find that the major is not the best fit for you, you can move into Exploratory Studies later!

 Each Exploratory Studies student's schedule is unique.
 The only course that all new and transfer students to Exploratory Studies are required to take is EDPS 10500, Academic and Career Planning.
 EDPS 10500 fulfills the Information Literacy requirement of the University Core.
 EDPS is a course whose information and experiences improves all other subsequent courses!

 In general, it does not.
 The date of graduation can depend on a lot of factors including: